rsoesemann/codeclimate-apexmetrics/README.md

 - **VariableNamingConventions:** A variable naming conventions rule - customize this to your liking.
 Currently, it checks for final variables that should be fully capitalized and non-final variables that should not include underscores.

+See here for a more [detailed description of the Apex rules](http://pmd.sourceforge.net/snapshot/pmd-apex/rules/index.html).

 ### <a name="configuration">Enable and configure the Engine</a>

 Code Climate will not run this engine on your code unless you have this minimal '.codeclimate.yml' (Note the leading dot) in the root directory of your repository.